ROCm/rocBLAS/docs/source/addtest.rst

 This function should be generalized with template parameters as much as possible, to avoid copy-and-paste code.

-In this function, use the following macros to check results:
+In this function, use the following macros and functions to check results:

 .. code-block::

-   HIP_CHECK_ERROR             Verifies that a HIP call returns success ROCBLAS_CHECK_ERROR         Verifies that a rocBLAS call returns success EXPECT_ROCBLAS_STATUS       Verifies that a rocBLAS call returns a certain status UNIT_CHECK                  Check that two answers agree (see unit.hpp) NEAR_CHECK                  Check that two answers are close (see near.hpp)
+   HIP_CHECK_ERROR             Verifies that a HIP call returns success ROCBLAS_CHECK_ERROR         Verifies that a rocBLAS call returns success EXPECT_ROCBLAS_STATUS       Verifies that a rocBLAS call returns a certain status unit_check_general          Check that two answers agree (see unit.hpp) near_check_general          Check that two answers are close (see near.hpp)

 In addition, you can use Google Test Macros such as the below, as long as they are guarded by ``#ifdef GOOGLE_TEST``\ :